nomeata/git-post-squash/README.md

 and now you do a squash merge (or use Github’s green “Squash merge” button, or mergify.io’s squash merge action).
-The result is a new commit `M5` on `master` that contains all the canges from `featureA`:
+The result is a new commit `M5` on `master` that contains all the changes from `featureA`:

     M1 ─ M2 ─────────── M3 ────── M4 ─ M5       (master)
            ╲              ╲         ╲
             A1 ─ A2 ─ A3 ─ A4 ─ A5 ─ A6         (featureA)

 Note that there is no line from `A6` to `M5`.
-This means that the git history of `master` is clean, and does not contian the usually boring and unhelpful history of how `featureA` came to be; no “fix typo” commits, no “merge master into featureA” commit.
+This means that the git history of `master` is clean, and does not contain the usually boring and unhelpful history of how `featureA` came to be; no “fix typo” commits, no “merge master into featureA” commit.